Customer area

 • organizational complexity

-Solutions like SolidRules InCentro PDM are designed to be modular, allowing companies to keep initial investment low and scale progressively over time.
+Solutions such as SolidRules InCentro PDM are designed to be modular, allowing companies to keep initial investment under control and scale progressively over time.

-The implementation time of a PDM depends on the company’s complexity and the project goals.
+The implementation time of a PDM system depends on the company’s complexity and the project goals.

-In many cases, it is possible to achieve initial benefits quickly and then extend the system over time.
+In many cases, it is possible to start seeing benefits quickly and then extend the system over time.

 Main phases: